top of page

 • Build the foundational safety and inner stability needed for this work

-• Recognize and relate differently to reactive patterns
+• How to recognize and relate differently to reactive patterns

-• Stay present with difficult inner experience, without merging with it or pushing it away
+• How to stay present with difficult inner experience, without merging with it or pushing it away

-At its heart, this course is about learning to relate to yourself – and to life – in a way that allows fresh possibility, deep connection, and real change.
+At its heart, this course is about learning to relate to yourself and to others in a way that allows fresh possibility, real change and - most of all - a deepened and direct connection to the Life that holds us all.

 Why Nine Months?